 In the Mess of Things

-Our worship leader was so gracious and supportive when I messaged her the night before to tell her how I was feeling, but I still felt that I let everyone down.
-That morning, I tried to just let go of the fact that it just wasn’t my time, but it was painful to watch them up there worshiping without me.
+Our worship leader was so gracious and supportive when I messaged her the night before to tell her how I felt.
+But I still felt that I let everyone down.
+That morning, I tried to just let go of the fact that it just wasn’t my time.
+But it was painful to watch them up there worshiping without me.
 I had so many different emotions going on and I couldn’t stop crying.
-I went out to the lobby because I felt like I was just putting off a horrible vibe, and that’s not what I wanted for everyone else.
+I went out to the lobby because I felt like I was just putting off a horrible vibe.
+That’s not what I wanted for everyone else.

 I felt emotional relief after that, but by this point, I had given myself a headache.